davebarnes97/spring-boot-data-geode/spring-geode-project/spring-geode-docs/src/docs/markdown/geode-api-ext.md

-{pivotal-gemfire-name}'s PDX serialization framework is yet another API that falls short of a complete stack.
+VMware GemFire's PDX serialization framework is yet another API that falls short of a complete stack.